NetFile/campaign-api-client/README.rst

     - Requests Library

-Log level output and Lobbyist API target environment are specified in lobbyist_api_client/src/__init__.py file
+Log level output and Campaign API target environment are specified in campaign_api_client/src/__init__.py file

 **Provided and supported by NetFile, Inc. The largest provider of Campaign and SEI services in California.**